 - 2.5 This matter needs to be addressed by all applications for overnight accommodation including new homes, student accommodation, care homes, tourism attractions and tourist accommodation.
-This incudes any development permitted through the General Permitted Development Order and that gives rise to new overnight accommodation. - 2.6 Many outline applications do not include detail regarding the scale and mix of the proposed development this is addressed during the reserved matters stage.
-In such cases a legal agreement which secures an avoidance and mitigation package based on the provisional nutrient budget will need to be submitted and approved at the outline stage.
-In addition, the developer will need to submit a revised nutrient budget based on the final form of development at reserved matters stage which will be assessed as part of that application.
-This will ensure that a full avoidance and mitigation package for the final form of development will be in place prior to the commencement of the development. - 2.7 For reserved matters planning applications, and applications for grants of prior approval and/or certificates of lawfulness for a proposed use or operation the matter must be addressed.
-Therefore, an avoidance and mitigation package will be needed for these types of development and planning applications. - 2.8 Section 73 applications need to address nutrient neutrality as a new permission is required.
+This includes any development permitted through the General Permitted Development Order that gives rise to new overnight accommodation. - 2.6 Many outline applications do not include detail regarding the scale and mix of the proposed development this is addressed during the reserved matters stage.
+In such cases, a legal agreement which secures an avoidance and mitigation package based on the nutrient budget will need to be submitted at outline stage.
+In addition, the developer will be required to submit a revised nutrient budget based on the final form of development at reserved matters stage.
+This is needed to address any material change in circumstances and will ensure that a full avoidance and mitigation package for the final form of development is in place prior to the commencement of the development. - 2.7 For reserved matters planning applications, and applications for grants of prior approval and/or certificates of lawfulness for a proposed use or operation the matter must also be addressed. - 2.8 Section 73 applications need to address nutrient neutrality as they effectively result in the grant of a new planning permission.
 This would need to be done using the most up to date methodology.
-Section 96 applications are non-material amendments and do not require a new planning permission therefore they do not need to address nutrient neutrality.
+Section 96A applications are non-material amendments, and do not result in a new planning permission and therefore do not need to address nutrient neutrality.

-- 2.9 It is the Council's advice to the Planning Inspectorate that any planning appeals for applicable uses should include an avoidance and mitigation package to remove any likelihood of a significant effect. - 2.10 Any increase in residential dwellings that takes place as permitted development must undertake a separate HRA through Regulations 75 and 77 of the Habitats Regulations.
+- 2.9 It is the Council's advice to the Planning Inspectorate that any planning appeals for applicable uses should include an avoidance and mitigation package to remove any risk of the development having an adverse effect on the integrity of protected sites. - 2.10 Any increase in residential dwellings that takes place as permitted development must undertake a separate HRA through Regulations 75 and 77 of the Habitats Regulations.
 Such assessments will need to consider water quality.
 Mitigation packages for such development will be needed on the same basis as those for dwellings that require planning permission. - 2.11 The Council has produced process notes for the types of applications affected by nutrients.
 These can be found on the Council's website.